near-miss/dra_web/_posts/2016-10-26-proactive-plant-risk-management.md

 source: http://www.downstream-asia.com/
 keywords: panel discussion, operational excellence, safety, reliability, asset optimization, proactive risk management
 ---
-Near-Miss Management participated in a panel discussion with experts and end-users (of DRA) from a global Oil & Gas company at the 2016 Asian Downstream Week, held in Singapore from October 26-27, 2016.
+Near-Miss Management (NMM) participated in a panel discussion with experts and end-users (of DRA) from a global Oil & Gas company at the 2016 Asian Downstream Week, held in Singapore from October 26-27, 2016.
 NMM was also pleased to be a *Bronze Sponsor* of the conference.

 **Panel Discussion Overview**